MultiView Diffusion Maps: Coupled views

 \section{Coupled views $L=2$}

-In this section we provide analytical results for the simple case of a coupled data set (i.e $L=2$).
-Some of the results could be expanded to a larger number of views but not in a straight forward manner.
+In this section we provide analytical results for the special case of a coupled data set (i.e $L=2$).
+Some of the results could be expanded to a larger number of views but not in a straightforward manner.
 To simplify the notation in the rest of this section we denote $\myvec{X}\defeq \myvec{X}^1$ and $\myvec{Y}\defeq \myvec{X}^2$.